oruchankural/MIS376_Educationandcovid_covid19/README.md

 the Ministry of Education (MoNE) and the Council of Higher Education (CoHE) have introduced some new regulations.
-By applying discourse analysis, the education discourses regarding these regulations required by the new Coronavirus will be discussed.I will use Datawrapper.
+By applying discourse analysis, the education discourses regarding these regulations required by the new Coronavirus will be discussed.

 ### CONTENT OF PROJECT
 The first distinction is that advanced education is an exceptional option However, exception education is an exception.